Beyond Public Access in LLM Pre-Training Data: Discussion: Towards functional content AI marketplaces?

-Common Corpus \citep{langlais2024releasing}, a large pre-vetted training dataset, is one way around this issue.
-By centralizing the data cleaning process and providing verifiable pre-training data as a common public good, datasets like Common Corpus could enable smaller firms to train models on non-proprietary data, and easily facilitate disclosure \citep{langlais2024releasing}.
-Specialized data auditing companies are already arising but limited in what they can achieve without specific standards \citep{oreilly2025gaps}.
+Common Corpus \parencite{langlais2024releasing}, a large pre-vetted training dataset, is one way around this issue.
+By centralizing the data cleaning process and providing verifiable pre-training data as a common public good, datasets like Common Corpus could enable smaller firms to train models on non-proprietary data, and easily facilitate disclosure \parencite{langlais2024releasing}.
+Specialized data auditing companies are already arising but limited in what they can achieve without specific standards.

-Disclosure requirements may come into force in Europe, which could trigger broader requirements and standards in global AI markets.
-The European Union (EU) AI Act requires developers of general purpose models to ``draw up and make publicly available a sufficiently detailed summary of the content used for training'' \citep{EU2024AIActRecital107}.
-This section of the act will not come into full force until 2026, and it is unclear what a ``sufficiently detailed summary'' will entail.
-Meanwhile, model developers in the United States are lobbying for model pre-training to be exempt from copyright obligations and for the US government to shield US firms from EU regulation \citep{OpenAI2025OSTPResponse}.
-However, this disclosure requirement from the EU AI Act could still help trigger a positive disclosure-standards cycle if properly specified and enforced.

 Ensuring that IP holders know when their work has been used in model training represents a crucial first step toward establishing AI markets for content creator data.
-Technical methods for this are still in their infancy \citep{grosse2023studying, zhao2024explainability}.
-But when applied to specific types of content, such as music, these methods seem to achieve better results, with at least one new music platform already apparently being able to attribute AI generated music outputs to specific music training inputs \citep{musicalAI2025}.
+Technical methods for this are still in their infancy \parencite{grosse2023studying, zhao2024explainability}.
+But when applied to specific types of content, such as music, these methods seem to achieve better results, with at least one new music platform already apparently being able to attribute AI generated music outputs to specific music training inputs \parencite{musicalAI2025}.